Master of Social Work

 Transfer of Coursework

-A maximum of 15 semester graduate credits may be accepted in transfer toward the Advanced Generalist option.
-A maximum of 12 semester graduate credits may be accepted in transfer toward the Advanced Generalist, Advanced Standing option.
-The Registrar's Office will review all credit transfers based on guidelines provided by the program faculty and the dean/associate dean.
-Any questions, ambiguities, or special requests will be brought to the associate dean by the registrar's staff and a final decision on the transfer will be made.
+A maximum of 15 semester graduate credits may be accepted in transfer toward the SAG option.
+A maximum of 12 semester graduate credits may be accepted in transfer toward the AS/AG option.
+The Student Services Division will review all credit transfers based on guidelines provided by the program faculty and the dean/associate dean.
+Any questions, ambiguities, or special requests will be brought to the program director by the registrar's staff and a final decision on the transfer will be made.

 Ethical and Professional Standards